Magratin/sew-javascript-modules/README.md

 *As a web developer, I want to easily save a color and get different RGB color notations.*

-- A JS Module is available, which exports a JS Class as default.
+- A JS Module is available, which exports a JS Class as **default**.
   - The constructor accepts a color either in hex or in rgb() functional notation.
   - The class has three methods which return the color as hex value, as rgb() with number values and as rgb() with percentage values.
   - The class uses the helper functions of User Story 1.